-It is important to regularly clean out the sediment trap as it fills or after rain events.
-Take a trowel and scoop sediment into a paper bag and dispose of it.
-Do not put sediment back in the street or compost it as it may contain toxins from street runoff.
-It may be necessary to remove some of the rocks in order to clear out sediment from the rocked channel if the sediment is impeding the flow of storm water into the garden.
+Over time, sediment may build up in the rocked channel near the curb-cut.
+It may be necessary to remove some of the rocks in order to clear out sediment, if the sediment is impeding the flow of storm water through/into the garden.
 Please contact Plaster Creek Stewards if you'd like assistance with this.